mohammad-azam22/Sentiment_Analyzer_Application/README.md

 # Sentiment Analyzer Application
-This project performs sentiment analysis on text data fetched from a given URL.
-It uses Python scripts for web scraping and sentiment analysis, and a Node.js server to handle requests and responses.
+This project performs sentiment analysis on text data written in the given text area.
+It uses Python script for sentiment analysis, and a Node.js server to handle requests and responses.

 ## Installation